Introduction to this Website

 When it comes to having a relationship with God, there is one way this is achieved, and that is by placing faith alone in Christ alone; this is the only way of salvation.
 Our lives may or may not bear this salvation out (see the Doctrinal Statement for more information on this).
 Some believers, after believing in Jesus Christ, spend the rest of their Christian lives out of fellowship after they commit their first post-salvation sin.
 Now, they may be religious or they may seem hell-bent, but one's life after salvation is separate from salvation.
 One's Christian life is related to being saved, but it is a separate matter in many respects.

 Now, let’s just assume for a moment that you actually believe in the same tenets of Christianity that I do; still, this site may not be for you.
 99% of believers (if not 99.99%) need to be under the teaching of a pastor teacher, and I am not a pastor teacher.
 I once thought that was my gift, and I have since changed my mind.
 For those of you who are believers and in a church where doctrine is taught exegetically and categorically, with emphasis upon the original languages and the historical context of the Scriptures, this site will have limited value to you.
 You will get most of your growth from your pastor-teacher.
 This site, for you, will give you some reference material.
 If you need a quick and dirty explanation for this or that Old Testament passage, you might very well find it on this website.
-However, I have only exegeted the first 10 books of the Bible, along with a couple dozen psalms, and, quite frankly, I am only pleased with the outcome of 1 and 2Samuel (a work in process); and I am working on the book of Judges to bring that up to snuff.
+However, I have only exegeted the first 10 books of the Bible, along with a few dozen psalms, and, quite frankly, I am only pleased with the outcome of Genesis and 1 and 2Samuel and I am working on the books of Exodus, Deuteronomy, Judges, Proverbs and Ecclesiastes to bring that up to snuff.

-The primary reason for this website is really as a comprehensive approach to help some pastors and some seminary students out in a limited number of books (so far, 1Samuel and portions of Judges, 2Samuel, 1Chronicles, and the Psalms).
+The primary reason for this website is really as a comprehensive approach to help some pastors and some seminary students out in a limited number of books (so far, Genesis, 1Samuel and portions of Judges, 2Samuel, 1Chronicles, and the Psalms).
 The work done on the other books will be handy for reference material, albeit, incomplete.
 Whereas, these are good commentaries on the Pentateuch and the first couple books of historical narrative, I don’t see them as my best work by any means.
-At this point in time, 1and 2Samuel and a few of the psalms and a few chapters of 1Chronicles represent my best work, and a pastor or a student can look at these for a thorough, one-stop, exegetical study of these books.
+At this point in time, Genesis, 1and 2Samuel and a few of the psalms and a few chapters of 1Chronicles represent my best work, and a pastor or a student can look at these for a thorough, one-stop, exegetical study of these books.
 Also, I have begun a study of the book of Genesis, designed, for the most part, to provide bite-sized portions of this book in each lesson, with an attempt to present the material accurately without a complete Hebrew exegesis.
 There is introductory material (HTML) (PDF), along with the first 100 lessons (HTML) (PDF).
 All of the study that you might need to do in the Hebrew and in most categories related to this book has been done for you.
 My exegesis of 1Samuel is about 4000 pages, so you may rest assured that almost every question that has ever come to your mind about this book has been answered or, at least, proposed, within these 4000 pages.
+The "Links" page for each book (available in HTML, PDF or WP) will tell you exactly how much work has been done in each chapter.

 Apart from these exegetical studies, I have posted two notable studies: the first one is on the Doctrine of Tongues.
 I have probably the most thorough examination of this spiritual gift, and I have included an historical perspective of the charismatic movement, which I think is most telling.
 Furthermore, I also provide within this study the correct explanation for 1Cor.
 13:1, which explanation I do not believe has ever been properly taught before (however, I have been in communication with two pastors who have or will be teaching this in the near future, so it will be explained and it will get out there).
 You must bear in mind that almost every tongues-speaking church hangs its hat on this one verse; and, without this verse to back them up, there are no tongues of angels spoken of anywhere else in Scripture.
 The sad misinterpretation of this verse is the very foundation for the tongues movement.
 You take this away, and there is no foundation for tongues being equivalent to speaking gibberish in church.